 Campbell France's next appointment was Surgeon Superintendent to the convict ship Mary Ann in 1835.
 The Mary Ann departed Sheerness 9th July 1835 and arrived in Port Jackson 26th October 1835.
 He departed in March 1836 for England on the Aurija arriving in July 1836.

-He was appointed Surgeon Superintendent on the convict ship John Barry in 1839.
+He was appointed Surgeon Superintendent to the convict ship John Barry in 1839.
 The John Barry departed Sheerness on 17 November 1838 and arrived in Port Jackson 22 March 1839.
-He returned to England on the Andromache in July 1839.
+Campbell France returned to England on the Andromache in July 1839.
 Surgeon Harry Goldney also returned on this vessel.

 Campbell France was appointed to the King William in 1840.
 The King William departed 28 April and arrived in Port Jackson 17 August 1840.